-- from time to time and in one or more offerings;
+- o from time to time and in one or more offerings;

-- in one or more series; and
+- o in one or more series; and

-- in any combination thereof,
+- o in any combination thereof,

 up to a maximum aggregate principal amount of \$500,000,000.
 Ferrellgas, L.P. may offer only nonconvertible investment grade debt securities.
-Ferrellgas Partners Finance Corp. may be the co-obligor on any debt securities issued by Ferrellgas Partners and Ferrellgas Finance Corp. may be the co-obligor on any debt securities issued by Ferrellgas, L.P.
+Ferrellgas Partners Finance Corp. may be the co-issuer and co-obligor on any debt securities issued by Ferrellgas Partners and Ferrellgas Finance Corp. may be the co-issuer and co-obligor on any debt securities issued by Ferrellgas, L.P.